apache/flink/docs/content/docs/connectors/datastream/pulsar.md

   All messages are sent to the first partition, and switch to the next partition after sending a fixed number of messages.
 The batch size can be customized by the `PulsarSinkOptions.PULSAR_BATCHING_MAX_MESSAGES` option.

-Let’s assume there are ten messages and two topics.Topic A has two partitions while topic B has three partitions.
-The batch size is set to five messages.
-In this case,
-Topic A has 5 messages per partition which topic B does not receive any messages.

 You can configure  custom routers by using the `TopicRouter` interface.
 If you implement a  `TopicRouter`, ensure that  it is  serializable.
 And you can return partitions which are not